daresaydigital/a11ychecklist/docs/text/descriptive-instructions.md

 Write the copy so all users can make sense of it by using more than one sensory characteristics (shape, color, size, visual location, orientation, sound).

+Example:

-Example: ""To submit the form, press the round button labeled ""Go"""".
-It's not enough just to say ""To submit the form, press the button below"".
+- Instead of "To submit the form, press the button below", write "To submit the form, press the round button labeled Go".
+- Instead of "Press the green button to proceed to the next step", write "Press the green button labeled Go to proceed to the next step."